lixmal/finddupes/README.md

     finddupes -help

-The exection can be interruped with `Ctrl-c`.
-This will gracefully finish all calulcation and write operations before shutting down.
+The execution can be interrupted with `Ctrl-c`.
+This will gracefully finish all calculation and write operations before shutting down.

 ### Find duplicates in given directories